 Excellent Italian fare here at Capri, on Newgate.
 A great selection of wine and fantastic lunchtime set meal deals are available too.

-The Spice Island Restaurant, Barnard Castle
+The Spice Island Restaurant (now Babuls), Barnard Castle

 Good decent British Indian Food with friendly staff and a varied menu.
 Sit down and takeaway options available.

 Barney has some great pubs and places to eat, so you’ll want to stay somewhere within the town and walking distance if you want a brew.
 Here are our recommendations for places to stay in Barnard Castle.

 Excellent location, and a good pub here with decent food options and well-appointed rooms. > Check prices and book your room now.